frumioj/pandoc_resume/markdown/resume.md

 ----------------------------------------------------------------         -------------------------------
 A creative, experienced software developer and technical leader,         e: <stable.pseudonym@gmail.com>
-productive in multiple programming languages, who has worked on          t: +1.413.645.4169 diverse, complex software projects with a focus on security.
-PO Box 444, Sheffield MA 01257
+productive in multiple programming languages, who has worked on          t: +1.xxxxxxxxx diverse, complex software projects with a focus on security.
+PO Box YYYYY, Sheffield MA 01257
 ----------------------------------------------------------------         -------------------------------

 Skills